Seven ways payroll errors impact your staff – and how to avoid making mistakes

 4. Train your staff (or hire an expert)

 If you have an in-house payroll team, you’ll need to make sure they are fully trained, with annual updates on changes to legislation.
-It’s your responsibility to check employee information is correct, even if you use payroll software to increase efficiency in the process.
+It’s your responsibility to check employee information is correct, even if you use payroll management software to increase efficiency in the process.

 You may decide to outsource your payroll if your organisation doesn’t have the capacity to do this itself.
 The supplier that conducts these tasks on your behalf will employ experts in this area, who’ll know about new laws that will affect your business.
+Payroll outsourcing companies can help free up valuable time, reduce ongoing costs, and provide you with peace of mind that your employee payroll will be accurate and timely.

 5. Eliminate human errors and invest in payroll software